Serine/threonine-protein kinase N3

 PKN3 is required for invasive prostate cell growth as assessed by 3D cell culture assays and in an orthotopic mouse tumor model by inducible expression of short hairpin RNA (shRNA).
 PKN3 may represent a target for therapeutic intervention in cancers that lack tumor suppressor PTEN function or depend on chronic activation of PI3K.

 Interactions

-PKN3 (gene) has been shown to interact with ARHGAP26.
+PKN3 has been shown to interact with ARHGAP26.